jimwheaton/statapi/README.md

 This was built using .NET Core which is cross platform, however it's using SQL Server so the DB scripts may not run on a different DB platform.

 To review the code, I recommend downloading [Visual Studio Code](https://code.visualstudio.com/).
-It's cross platform and will make it easier to review C# code.
+It's cross platform and will make it easier to review the C# code.
 Once installed, you will need to install a C# language extension.
 Follow the instructions [here](https://code.visualstudio.com/docs/languages/csharp).

 ## Project overview
 This is the api that the client app connects to.
 It is built using [ASP.NET Core](https://github.com/aspnet/Home) and connects to a SQL Server Express database.